Past Events

 O’Shaughnessy Educational Center Auditorium, University of St Thomas

-The American Museum of Asmat Art presents an evening with Joshua Irwandi (National Geographic Explorer) and Maia Nuku (Curator for Oceanic Art at the Metropolitan Museum of Art).
-Join us for an enlightening talk on documenting change in the Asmat region and reenvisioning Pacific art exhibitions at the Metropolitan Museum of Art and beyond.
+The American Museum of Asmat Art presented an evening with Joshua Irwandi (National Geographic Explorer) and Maia Nuku (Curator for Oceanic Art at the Metropolitan Museum of Art).
+The enlightening talk covered change in the Asmat region and reenvisioning Pacific art exhibitions at the Metropolitan Museum of Art and beyond.

-This event is presented in conjunction with the Not a Blank Canvas exhibition on view at the American Museum of Asmat Art.
+This event was presented in conjunction with the Not a Blank Canvas exhibition which was on view at the American Museum of Asmat Art.

 Joshua Irwandi - Documentary Photographer